Senorelegans/MaDDoG/README.md

 ## Running

-    Run nextflow_RNAseq.sh to run the main.nf ffile
+    Run nextflow_RNAseq.sh to run the main.nf file

 ## Output

-    In your OUT directory therre will be a mapped folder This will output mapped bams, bedd files, and mosdepth files It will also outout library sizes for normalization
+    In your OUT directory there will be a mapped folder This will output mapped bams, bedd files, and mosdepth files It will also outout library sizes for normalization